-

 Steve Lawrie sharing his experience with visitors at the Island Artist Gallery.

 “This was a pivotal art experience for me, and for Steve as well,” reflects Norm.
-“The physical beauty of Phonograph was the thing that moved me the most, Being immersed in that physical environment in a way that you can't quite be when you're in a studio.”
+“The physical beauty of the area and wilderness was the thing that moved me the most, Being immersed in that physical environment in a way that you can't quite be when you're in a studio.”
 For Steve, this residency provided him with an unexpected gift.
 “One thing that struck me about that visit was I painted buildings, and I don't usually do that” he says.
 “I mostly paint people or organic shapes like people, and I discovered I'm not at all afraid of doing structures.”

 Connecting people with the Tongass has long been an important part of the Sitka Conservation Society: our founders used to guide people to West Chichagof and then sent them back home to advocate to their Congress members to make it a Wilderness.
 Their success taught us that firsthand experiences like the ones Norm and Steve had in the West Chichagof-Yakobi Wilderness create lasting impacts that not only inspire the people we connect with these places, but also those who they share their experiences with.
 In the past two years, we have successfully hosted sixteen different artists and changemakers at the Phonograph Creek property.
 We are grateful to all who have helped make these residencies happen, as well as those who have made generous contributions to the Living Wilderness Fund and helped make this project possible.
-And especially, a humble and heartfelt thank you to Eric and Pam Bealer, who left this property to us to continue to advocate for the places they loved.
+Last but especially not least, we express a humble and heartfelt thank you to Eric and Pam Bealer, who left this property to us to continue to advocate for the places they loved.